tusharnankani/test-gh-issues/.github/ISSUE_TEMPLATE/01_bug_report.md

 ---
 name: 🐞 Bug
-about: File a bug/issue
+about: Report a bug/issue
-title: '[BUG] <title>'
+title: 'bug: '
-labels: Bug, Needs Triage
-assignees: ''

 ---

 <!--
 Note: Please search to see if an issue already exists for the bug you encountered.
 -->

+## Describe the issue

 ### Current Behavior:
 <!-- A concise description of what you're experiencing. -->